 In 1954 ownership of the Islands was transferred from the City of Toronto to the newly-created Metropolitan Toronto, which set about demolishing homes to create the Island Park.
 After a long battle, provincial legislation was passed in 1983 to protect the remaining 250 houses from undergoing the same fate.
 Today, the Islands consist of an almost car-free community of 750 people surrounded by a public park.
 It is the largest green space in the city and is located less than one mile from downtown Toronto.
 Over the last two decades there have been many changes in the community, with the vernacular of the neighbourhoods slowly becoming gentrified.
 Homes are changing ownership and demolitions, repairs and upgrades change the nature of the streetscape.
 It is my intention with this work to create a document of the homes in the community as they stand today.
 This is a sample of some of the over 300 images I have made to date.
 I will be continuing this work indefinitely and plan to photograph some of the houses over the seasons and during and after renovations.
 This work is in the collection of the City of Toronto Archives.
 Chromogenic prints, 30" x 40" and 20" x 24", edition of seven.

-The artist would like to acknowledges the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, now the home to many diverse First Nations, Inuit and Métis peoples.
-In particularly I would like to thank the Wendat for sharing this island know as Menecing where I work and live.
+I would like to acknowledge that we are on the traditional territory of many nations including the Mississaugas of the Credit, the Anishinaabe, the Chippewa, the Haudenosaunee, and the Wendat peoples, the original peoples of Menacing now known as the Toronto Islands where I work and live.